GitTrack/Documentation

 release/*

-• • Wildcards are limited to a standalone * or a single trailing * at the end of a prefix (e.g., release/*).
+• Wildcards are limited to a standalone * or a single trailing * after a prefix (e.g. release/*).

 Permissions & Limits